-ONE of the easiest ways I’ve learned to make money is to take action when others are complaining about something.
+ONE of the easiest ways to make money is to seek opportunities where others are complaining about something.
 There is often a silver lining to every financial problem, and learning how to take advantage of that can be very profitable. 🙂

-The problem: Housing prices too expensive.
+The financial problem: Housing prices too expensive.

-What other people do: complain they can’t afford to live in the city anymore.
+What other people do: Complain they can’t afford to live in the city anymore.

-The problem: Oil prices too expensive
+The financial problem: Oil prices too expensive

 What other people do: Complain they’re getting gouged by oil companies and they can’t afford to drive anymore